Jackson00Han/Jackson00Han/README.md

 # Hi there!👋 Welcome to my profile!

 ## 💻**Professional Summary:**
-PhD in theoretical physics from Niels Bohr Institute, passionate about applying ML/AI techs and data science skills to solve real-world industry challenges.
+I hold a phd degree in theoretical physics from Niels Bohr Institute at UCPH, passionate about applying ML/AI techs and data science skills to solve real-world industry challenges.